C1 · AdvancedEnglish

 3. Narrative Passive

 Sometimes, it is useful to focus on what happened to someone rather than who did it.
-Passive voice is especially useful when the focus is on what happened rather than who did it.
+Use the passive when the agent is unknown, unimportant, or obvious, or when you want to foreground the experience/result rather than the doer (common in reports, formal narratives, and “what happened to me” stories).

 • Past Simple Passive: The letter was sent yesterday.

-• Past Continuous Passive: The project was being completed by the team when the manager arrived.
+• Past Continuous Passive: The project was being discussed when the manager arrived.

 • Past Perfect Passive: The documents had been prepared before the meeting started.